 The other option is thumb or finger sucking.
 Many babies will move to this method if not offered a pacifier.1Finger Sucking in Children

 - Babies use a strong sucking or chewing motion with the pacifier when in pain from colic or teething.
-Studies have shown that this action, called non-nutritive sucking, seems to calm them and help them cope with the discomfort2Pillai, R. R., Racine, N. M., & Turcotte, K. (2013).
-Non-pharmacological management of infant and young child procedural pain.
-Cochrane Database Syst Rev, 10.
+Studies have shown that this action, called non-nutritive sucking, seems to calm them and help them cope with the discomfort.2Riddell, R. R. P., Racine, N. M., Gennis, H. G., Turcotte, K., Uman, L. S., Horton, R. E., … & Lisi, D. M. (2015).
+Non‐pharmacological management of infant and young child procedural pain.
+Cochrane Database of Systematic Reviews, (12).

 - Pacifiers are known to help prevent sudden infant death syndrome (SIDS).3Hauck, F. R., Omojokun, O. O., & Siadaty, M. S. (2005).
 Do pacifiers reduce the risk of sudden infant death syndrome?
 A meta-analysis.
 Pediatrics, 116(5), e716-e723.